group-university-assignment/group_assignment/README.md

 # group_assignment
 To hold the work and result from module KV6002

-Below are the brnaches and the names which have been assigned, PLEASE DO NOT SELECT A BRANCH WHICH IS NOT YOUR OWN.
+Below are the branches and the names which have been assigned,

+## PLEASE DO NOT SELECT A BRANCH WHICH IS NOT YOUR OWN.

 Select your branch then upload, change or delete.